jinlee/418-final/index.md

 advantage of this fact.

 We were inspired by this kind of parallelization, and wanted to support it in javascript.
-We achieve this by changing the Spidermonkey's internal parser.
-We set in place several 'triggers' that changes the parser to generate code using the threading api mentioned above.
-Here's a very simple demo of how it works.
+We achieved this by changing the Spidermonkey's internal parser.
+We set in place several 'triggers' that change the parser to generate code using the threading api mentioned above.
+Here is a very simple demo of how it works.

 Consider the following code that could be executed in parallel without affecting the correctness of the result: